rubennaatje/sportscarstrategist/docs/features.md

 * Telemetry screen
 * Fuel / Tyres screen
 * Pitstop screen
-    * pitstop editor
+    * Pitstop editor
-    * stint editor
+    * Stint editor
+* Trackmap
-* trackmap
+    * Realistic look
-* coverage screen
+* Coverage screen
-    * realistic tv hud over the trackmap at first perhaps something different later
+    * Realistic tv hud over the trackmap at first perhaps something different later
         * trackmap will zoom/focus on battles or other events
+        * Have nice/realistic tv graphics.
     * Text commentary
         * Realistic commentary based on real life things but mostly based on live events.
 Also moddable.
         * Team interviews
             - get interviewed and see your answers on the coverage screen / commentary log
-* chat screen
+* Chat screen
     * multiplayer chat
     * Race director decisions are also posted on this screen.
-* spreadsheet
+* Spreadsheet
-* timing screen
+* Timing screen
+    * Realistic
 * essentials screen
     * quick links to everything but also showing next pitstop, driver communication, driver settings, etc